 The Group's revenue recognition policy requires management to make use of estimates and assumptions that may affect the reported amounts of revenues.
 The Group's revenue from real estate is recognized based on the percentage of completion and this is measured principally on the basis of the estimated completion of a physical proportion of the contract work.
-Apart from involving significant estimates in determining the quanitity of imports such as materials, labor and equipment needed, the assessment process for the POC is complex and the estimated project development costs requires technical determination by management's specialists (project engineers).
-The Group also includes land in the calculation of POC since the Group availed the relief granted by the SEC under Memorandum Circular Nos.
+Apart from involving significant estimates in determining the quantity of imports such as materials, labor and equipment needed, the assessment process for the POC is complex and the estimated project development costs requires technical determination by management's specialists (project engineers).
+Prior to 2021, the Group includes land in the calculation of POC since the Group availed the relief granted by the SEC under Memorandum Circular Nos.
 14-2018 as of 2018 for the implementation issues of PFRS 15 affecting the real estate industry.
+In 2021, the Group did not avail of the relief provided by the SEC and adopted the provision on the treatment of land in the determination of POC.
 See Notes 20 and 22 for the related balances.

 Following the pattern of real estate revenue recognition, the cost to obtain a contract (e.g. commission), is determined using the percentage of completion.
-In view of the continuing community quarantines and restricted mobility, the progress of the Group's performance obligation is adversely affected which resulted to lower percentage-of-completion in 2020.
+In view of the continuing community quarantines and restricted mobility, the progress of the Group's performance obligation is adversely affected which resulted to lower percentage-of-completion in 2021 and 2020 as compared to previous years.